Treating Ménière's disease

 Ménière's disease and the placebo effect

-The placebo effect is the unusual psychological effect that can occur when a person is given a 'dummy' medication, such as a sugar pill.
-They feel better after taking the pill because they think they are being given real medication.
+The placebo effect is the unusual psychological effect that can occur when a person is given a "dummy" medication, such as a sugar pill.
+They feel better after taking the pill, because they think they're being given real medication.

-Although there is limited scientific evidence to suggest that many of the self-help measures and treatments used for Ménière's disease are consistently effective, they can help some people control their symptoms because of the placebo effect.
+Although there's limited scientific evidence to suggest that many of the self-help measures and treatments used for Ménière's disease are consistently effective, they can help some people to control their symptoms because of the placebo effect.

 Read more about the placebo effect.

 Next review due: 30/04/2017